The Basics of Estate Planning

 NFPA RP® or CRP™: NFPA accepts CLE hours which bears the accreditation of NALA on the certificate of attendance.

 North Carolina: This program has been approved by The North Carolina State Bar, Board of Paralegal Certification, for 1 CLE credit including 0 ethics CLE credit and 1 general CLE credit.
-This approval is good for 12 months from the date of initial presentation and expires on April 30, 2021.
+This approval expires on April 30, 2023.

 South Carolina: This program has been approved for South Carolina Certified Paralegals for 1 CLE credit including 0 ethics CLE credit and 1 general CLE credit.